 - National Office bills LMSC for OEVT registrations (as part of monthly registration invoicing)

 If race entries are being done through an online vendor, the participants can pay for their one-event fees as part of the online entry process.
 See this document for an explanation.

 - One-event registration form - 2019 (template, to be customized by LMSC Registrar)

 - One-event fees collected during online race entry

-Members must sign and date the One-Event USMS Registration Application (available from the National Office), which must include the liability release and the member’s name, address, and date of birth.
-A check for $12.00, plus additional LMSC fees (if applicable), made out to the LMSC, must accompany the application.
+At the race or swim meet, one-event participants must sign and date the One-Event USMS Registration Application, which must include the liability release and the member’s name, address, and date of birth.
+A check for $20.00, plus additional LMSC fees (if applicable), made out to the LMSC, must accompany the application.

 - A one-event member may not represent any club and must be listed as “OEVT” for his club designation on the heat sheet and in the results.